vinkla/laravel-translator/README.md

 }
 ```

 The ArticleTranslation is basically an empty Eloquent object.
-They only thing you will need to add is the `$fillable` attributes array for translated attributes.
+They only thing you will need to add is the `$fillable` array for translatable attributes.
 ```php
 <?php namespace Acme\Articles;